-"I have to go, I have a fundraiser dinner tonight, too bad it isn't a costume party or you could come with me," he laughs, seemingly amused at the thought of having House in tow, dressed in his prison uniform.
-"Go back to sleep, nobody else will bother you tonight, and tomorrow..." he pauses, thinking, "tomorrow you can start making it up to me.
+"I have to go.
+I have a fundraising dinner tonight.
+Too bad it isn't a costume party or you could come with me," he laughs, seemingly amused at the thought of having House in tow, dressed in his prison uniform.
+"Go back to sleep, nobody else will bother you tonight, and tomorrow..." he pauses.
+"Tomorrow you can start making it up to me.
 I'll see if I can get your office back.
 I do like to be able to see you at all times."

 House watches as Wilson rises, brushing lint off his pants until he is the very image of the consummate medical professional.